-Naama Tsabar creates sensually driven installations, performances, and sculptures that address the implicit gender roles and coded behavior of music and nightlife, Tsabar appropriates and subverts the aggressive gestures of rock and roll and their associations with virility and power.
+Tsabar creates experiential, sculptural, sonic installations that explore questions of power, eroticism, gender and memory.
+Her sensually driven installations, performances, and sculptures address the implicit gender roles and coded behavior of music and nightlife.
+Tsabar appropriates and subverts the aggressive gestures of rock and roll and their associations with virility and power.

 About Naama Tsabar